elvelive/project-ideas/README.md

 ## Coding Problems

 ## Software
-Because this is such a large category there will be no easy, medium or advanced categories, but projects will instead be sorted by type.
+Because this is such a large category there will be no easy, medium and advanced categories, but projects will instead be sorted by type.
 <br>
 ### Networking
 | Project | Description |